 NSCC has an arrangement with The Options Clearing Corporation ("OCC") providing for the settlement of exercises and assignments of options on securities ("E&A") or the maturity of stock futures contracts, which are then cleared and settled through NSCC.
 The arrangement is reflected in an agreement between the parties referred to as the "Accord."
 The adoption of this agreement was filed with and approved by the SEC, making the Accord a part of NSCC's Rules.
 The Accord and an underlying Service Level Agreement are binding, legal agreements between NSCC and OCC.
-The Accord provides a guaranty framework for and is designed to facilitate the settlement of transactions that: (1) arise out of either the exercise or assignment of an option or the maturity of a stock futures contract; (2) are between two firms that are members of both NSCC and OCC; and (3) are eligible for clearance and settlement at NSCC.
+The Accord provides a guaranty framework for and is designed to facilitate the settlement of transactions that: (1) arise out of either the exercise or assignment of an option or the maturity of a stock futures contract; (2) are between two firms that are common members of both NSCC and OCC; and (3) are eligible for clearance and settlement at NSCC.
 The Accord sets the time when the guaranty of settlement obligations shifts from OCC to NSCC with respect to these transactions ("Guaranty Substitution").
-After NSCC has received a transaction from OCC, Guaranty Substitution occurs for that transaction when NSCC has received all Clearing Fund Required Deposits of the common Members taking into account that transaction.
+After NSCC has received a transaction transactions from OCC, Guaranty Substitution typically occurs for that transaction when NSCC has received all Clearing Fund Required Deposits and Supplemental Liquidity Deposit obligations of the common Members members taking into account such transactions: however, in the event that a common member defaults and does not satisfy its Clearing Fund Required Deposit and Supplemental Liquidity Deposit obligations at NSCC, the Accord permits OCC to make a cash payment to NSCC, equal to the defaulted member's Clearing Fund Required Deposit and Supplemental Liquidity Deposit obligation amounts associated with such transactions, that transaction.would cause NSCC's trade guaranty to attach to the transactions of the defaulted member ("Guaranty Substitution Payment)."